EMI-Group/evox/docs/source/guide/advanced/3-custom-alg-pro.md

 Until stopping criterion
 ```

-And Here is what each part of the algorithm correspond to in EvoX.
+And here is what each part of the algorithm corresponds to in EvoX.

 ```python
 Set hyperparameters # __init__